marioSilvestri3/capstone-objectives-1-2-3/README.md

 ### Directions

-The project is web-based and doesn't require local downloading, installation or execution of software or files.
+The project is web-based and doesn't any local downloads, installs, or execution.

 #### Objective 2 and 3 - Jupyter Notebooks in Google Colab